SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 For example, you could have a storefront app that is using the Spartacus 4.3 libraries, while in a feature library, there are styles defined for version 4.5 and above.
 Regardless of whether `$styleVersion` is set to 4.5 in the app or if `$useLatestStyles` is set to to `true`, the styles defined for version 4.5 and above will not display because 4.5 is higher than the current version of the Spartacus libraries that are being used, which is 4.3.

 ## Implementing Versioned Styles

+**This section is deprecated and superseded by the next section "Implementing Feature-Flagged Styles".**

 Spartacus developers can handle breaking changes in styles with the `forVersion` mixin.
 The styles wrapped in the `forVersion` mixin then apply or not depending on the `$styleVersion` variable (or `$useLatestStyles`).